beatricekay/100-Days-of-Code/day23/README.md

 1. Move the turtle with the keypress
 2. Create and move the cars
 3. Detect collision with car
-4. Detect when turtle reaches the other side
+4. Detect when turtle reaches the other side and increase its speed
-5. Increase speed of turtle
-6. Create a scoreboard
+5. Create a scoreboard

 ### Steps in Detail
 1. Create a turtle player that starts at the bottom of the screen and listen for the "Up" keypress to move the turtle north.